-Overall Group materiality USD 44.9 mln How we determined it 2.5% of adjusted EBITDA of the Group Rationale for the materiality benchmark applied We chose adjusted EBITDA as the benchmark because, in our view, it is the benchmark against which the performance of the Group is most commonly measured by users.
-We chose 2.5% which is consistent with quantitative materiality thresholds used for profit- oriented companies in this sector.
+Overall Group materiality USD 37.3 mln How we determined it 2.5% of adjusted EBITDA of the Group (as disclosed in Note 7) Rationale for the materiality benchmark applied We chose adjusted EBITDA as the benchmark because, in our view, it is the benchmark against which the performance of the Group is most commonly measured by users.
+We chose 2.5% which is consistent with quantitative materiality thresholds used for profit-oriented companies in this sector.